 Artists: Gao Zhen (b.
 1956, China) and Gao Qiang (b.
 1962, China)

 Dimensions (H x W x D): 648 × 599 × 419 cm (255 x 236 x 165 inches)

 The artwork titled Miss Mao Trying to Poise Herself at the Top of Lenin’s Head is part of a series of sculptures by the Gao Brothers depicting the image of the Chinese ruler Mao Zedong, titled Lady Mao.
-This massive stainless steel sculpture features two iconic historical figures: Chairman Mao depicted as a diminutive Miss Mao delicately balancing on the head of Vladimir Lenin, the Russian revolutionary, politician, and political theorist.
+This massive stainless steel sculpture features two iconic historical figures: Chairman Mao as a diminutive Miss Mao delicately balancing on the head of Vladimir Lenin, the Russian revolutionary, politician, and political theorist.

 Having chosen to play the role of critic, the Gao Brothers employ satire to reference the political environment of their homeland.
-This sculpture can be read as a narrative, commenting on the relationship between the two leaders and their ideologies, as well as a reflection on the current nostalgic attitude toward Mao.
+The sculpture can be read as a commentary on the relationship between the two leaders and their ideologies and a reflection on the current nostalgic attitude toward Mao.
 The artists themselves have referred to the artwork as a “political narrative” that questions the two figures’ relative stature.

 The Gao Brothers made their Canadian debut with this sculpture, which was installed in Richmond, British Columbia, for the Vancouver Biennale’s 2009-2011 open-air exhibition.